This post may contain affiliate links. Please read our disclosure policy.

 Get this sent to your inbox, plus get weekly recipes from us – all for free.

-These step-by-step photos and instructions help you visualize how to make a individual peach cobbler.
-See the recipe box below for ingredient amounts and full recipe instructions.
+These photos and instructions help you visualize how to make a peach cobbler for one person.
+See the recipe card below for ingredient amounts and full recipe instructions.

-2. In a separate small bowl, mix together the flour, sugar, and baking powder.
-Add the milk and whisk until the batter is smooth.
+2. Make the Batter: In a small bowl, mix flour, sugar, and baking powder.
+Add milk and whisk until smooth.

-3. Place ramekin on a small baking sheet.
-Pour batter evenly over the peaches.
+3. Assemble: Place the ramekin on a baking sheet.
+Pour the batter evenly over the peaches.

-4. Bake for 25-28 minutes, until the topping is golden brown.
+4. Bake: Bake for 25-28 minutes, until the topping is golden brown.

 Expert Tips